-7 Limitations and Future Research
+7. Limitations and future research

 As with all empirical studies, this paper has several limitations from which further research approaches can be derived.
 First, the data is based on a limited number of personal interviews, which could arouse answers according to social desirability and may therefore not be representative of the general population.
-To reduce the social desirability bias, we made clear the pertinence and the research methodology of the study to the interviewees and then adjusted the way to interview.
-However, especially among German respondents, with their strong orientation on social goals, the answers could be influenced by conformity and the desire to comply with public values and 'social responsibility' as the most frequently named values in the interviews.
+To reduce the social desirability bias, we made clear the pertinence and the research method of the study to the interviewees and then adjusted the way to interview.
+However, especially among German respondents, with their strong orientation on social goals, the answers could be influenced by conformity and the desire to comply with public values and common normative expectations.
+This may have led to 'health of environment' and 'social responsibility' as the most frequently named values in the interviews.
 A survey situation without the physical presence of an interviewer, for example via a quantitative computer-administered survey, may reduce the effect of social desirability bias and could significantly extend the sample size in future studies.